samyilin/dotfiles/vim/README.md

 ### Basic Principles

 1. Use a package manager.
 In a relatively modern vim version, you'll have a built-in package manager.
-However, it's very primitive and not that far away from either vim-pathogen or vundle (see link below).
+However, it's very primitive.
 It doesn't really matter what package manager you use.
 Try different ones.